Is there anything cuter than a fluffy Angora bunny??? Just look at this cute little fluffy face!

-*baggie or box for storing harvested wool (I use gallon size freezer bags)
+- baggie, bucket, or box for storing harvested wool

 You can place your bunny on a study tabletop, or groom them on your lap.
-It’s nice to do it outside because there is less mess afterwards, but I find it frustrating to have the wind blowing all the hair around.
-I usually do it inside, and I always end up having to do a good vacuuming afterwards.
+Either way, it is very important that you are securely holding your rabbit so it doesn’t fall from the table or twist its body and injure itself.
+It’s nice to do it outside because there is less mess afterward, but I find it frustrating to have the wind blowing all the hair around.
+I usually do it inside, and I always end up having to do a good vacuuming afterward!

 Place the towel on your table, or on your lap.
 This will protect your clothes/surface (somewhat!) from the excess fur and will help cushion and cradle the bunny.

 I like to groom my bunnies on my lap.
 It can be a relaxing experience for both me and the bunny.
 This is Luna, our black English Angora.
 She is a very chill bun who loves grooming time and cuddles.
 Luna was just outside hopping around in the play yard so she has lots of “vegetable matter” in her coat – leaves, dirt, shavings – that needs to come out first.

 I use my fingers and then the slicker brush to softly brush the tips of the fur to just get out the veggie matter.
 You can also use a grooming blower to get out the veggie matter & fluff up the coat.
 This is just a real quick brushing – maybe just a minute or two.
 Just to get out the debris & fluff the coat.

 For the majority of the brushing, I use a grooming comb.
 The teeth are close together to help grab the loose fur and help work out any mats.
 I use short strokes working from the end of the fur down to the skin.
 Don’t forget to brush their ear furnishings (the fur on their ears), behind their ears, and the fur on their face.
 Be very careful around their eyes!